Black Valentine Beans with Chile Pepper is a simple preparation that allows the rich nuttiness of these fabulous beans to really shine!

 This delicious recipe and photos were shared with me by Karen Calanchini, Food Stylelist and Photographer, of Redding, CA.

-1 cup (or more) of homemade chicken or turkey stock (if using store bought, buy a good-quality stock), divided***
+- 1 cup (or more) chicken stock or turkey stock (homemade or good-quality store bought), divided***

 Cook Black Valentine Beans according to grower's instructions on the package, until just almost done.
 Also read Basic Bean Recipe for Cooking Beans to help you cook your dried beans.
 Remove from heat, drain, and set aside.